Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around social momentum, it can genuinely reprice Dogecoin.
+If a headline materially changes expectations around viral meme surge on x/twitter, it can genuinely reprice Dogecoin.

-If a headline materially changes expectations around retail flows, it can genuinely reprice Dogecoin.
+If a headline materially changes expectations around retail inflow spikes on exchanges, it can genuinely reprice Dogecoin.

-If a headline materially changes expectations around crypto beta, it can genuinely reprice Dogecoin.
+If a headline materially changes expectations around positive reddit sentiment surge, it can genuinely reprice Dogecoin.

 Headlines that are often noise